Your translation dollars only go so far and you need to maximize your return on investment. Why translate into Chinese? Consider these six arguments:

 Plants vs. Zombies is an app that has made a lot of money.
 It is very popular in China, but this was not always the case.
 Leo Liu was responsible for bringing the game to China.
 "We were amazed by how much support …show more content…

-3. Chinese are addicted to their smartphones.
+Chinese are addicted to their smartphones.
 Even outside the major cities, smartphones are becoming a way of life in 21st-century China.
 America is still getting used to Uber, Paypal, Applepay, etc. China has an app known as WeChat.
 WeChat is a multi-use app that can be used to signal a taxi, pay for groceries, play games, and, of course, chat.
-The Chinese love to be …show more content…
+The Chinese love to be connected.

-Chances are, if you are not translating into Chinese today, you will be soon.
-Why be on the tail end of the train when you can lead the
+Why be on the tail end of the train when you can lead the way?